Bakala Foundation

 The Bakala Foundation is a family foundation established by Zdeněk Bakala and Michaela Bakala.
-It was founded in the Czech Republic in 2007 originally as Zdeněk Bakala Foundation (in Czech "Nadace Zdeňka Bakaly") and it was renamed to The Bakala Foundation in 2014.
+It was founded in the Czech Republic in 2007 originally as Zdeněk Bakala Foundation (in Czech "Nadace Zdeňka Bakaly") and renamed The Bakala Foundation in 2014.
 The foundation’s main focus is on education.
 Through the Scholarship program, Bakala Foundation supports the attendance of Czech students at universities abroad.
 It has also financed other projects in the Czech Republic, such as the Kaplicky Internship for young architects or Achilles Data and Journey for young journalists.

 Programs

 Scholarship

 Through the Scholarship program, Czech students have an opportunity to obtain financial support in the form of a scholarship for their studies at foreign universities.
 Support is available both to students leaving secondary education and applying to study at a university and to students already at a university who need support to continue with their studies.
 Approximately 25 % of applicants seek education in the social sciences and humanities, about 20 % choose applied science and 10 % opt for art school.
 A majority of scholarship recipients study at universities in the United States – mostly at Harvard, Yale, Dartmouth College and other Ivy League institutions – and in the United Kingdom where they most often attend Cambridge or Oxford.
 The scholarship can cover their expenses including tuition, accommodation and living costs, with the exact amount depending on a range of factors.
 Upon meeting certain criteria, selected students may receive financial support for the complete duration of their course of study.
 The students’ scholarship applications include an essay, motivation letter and references.
 The shortlisted applicants are invited for a second round of selection consisting of an interview.
 In 2016, there were 213 scholarship applicants, 22 progressed into the second round and 13 were awarded a scholarship.